DevShrekOps/aws-org-tf-demo/capabilities/cloudtrail/dev/README.md

 # cloudtrail-dev

-Terraform root module for registering the dev security account as a delegated CloudTrail administrator and creating an organization trail.
-Calls the **cloudtrail-resources** child module with providers & arguments specific to the dev org.
+Terraform root module for registering the dev security account as a delegated CloudTrail administrator in us-east-1 of the dev management account, and creating an organization trail in us-east-1 of the dev security account.
+Calls the **cloudtrail-resources** child module with dev-specific providers & arguments.

 ## External Dependencies